Loans are borrowed money that must be repaid with interest. - Student must have a valid FAFSA on file to receive a federal loan.

 State Loan Programs

 This is a need based loan available to undergraduate students that are Georgia residents.
 Students must have remaining need after utilizing all other aid, including Stafford loans.
-Applications are approved on a lottery basis up to $10,000 per academic year, with the application period typically open in late spring.
+Applications are approved on a lottery basis up to $8,000 per academic year, with the application period typically opening in June.

 Institutional Loan Programs